 This intimate bar is located in Old San Juan and has a very romantic atmosphere.
 The award-winning bistro has won the Table Chef’s Hat Award for four years straight.
 To create the romantic ambiance, jazz pianist Carli Munoz serenades his patrons while they savor their cocktails.
 At times, he is accompanied by a cellist or a quintet.
 If you visit this venue, make sure that you sample the sangria and the excellent mojitos.
 Cocktail prices range between $8 – $13 dollars, making this bar very reasonably priced.
 Telephone: 787-725-4927 Web: Cafe Carli Concierto.

-Best Puerto Rico Hotels
+Top Luxury Puerto Rico Resorts & Hotels